Tennis for Beginners: Key tips to get you started

 This part matters, so I want to be very clear.

-If you’re a beginner who already knows you love tennis and want to improve with some structure, I offer a free online How to Play Tennis beginner course.
+If you’re a beginner and want a video course suited for adult beginners I have a free online How to Play Tennis beginner course.
 It’s designed to help you understand the fundamentals, avoid common mistakes, and build confidence before committing to lessons or travel.

 The goal is simple: